 1 Within the Downtown Design Review Overlay District all development involving exterior modifications shall go to the Design Review Committee for review.
-The Committee shall pass their recommendations on to the appropriate municipal panel or Z.A.
-2 In all districts, commercial lot sizes, but not commercial density, may be reduced to the minimum residential lot size but only as
+The Committee shall pass their recommendations on to the Development Review Board or Z.A.
+2 In all districts, commercial lot sizes, but not commercial density, may be reduced to the minimum residential lot size but only as part of a planned unit development approved by the Development Review Board.